-IST 211 E-COMMERCE APPLICATION INTEGRATION (4 CR.)
-Prerequisites: IST 112, IST 133, IST 227, IST 249.
-Teaches the students how to implement a platform-independent commerce Web server.
-Focuses on building end-to-end e-commerce skills, including comparison and selection of commerce architecture, installation and configuration, security considerations, and the development of a complete business-to-consumer and a business-to-business site.
-Lecture 4 hours per week.
+ITP 248 E-COMMERCE APPLICATION INTEGRATION (IST 211) (3 CR.)
+Prerequisite: ITP 246 and ITD 136 or instructor's permission.
+Teaches the implementation of platform-independent ecommerce Web applications.
+Focuses on building endto-end e-commerce skills, including comparison and selection of commerce architecture, installation and configuration, security considerations, and the development of a complete business-to-consumer and a business-to-business site.